KAnggara75/kanggara75/README.md

 ![GitHub last commit](https://img.shields.io/github/last-commit/kanggara75/kanggara75?color=blue&label=Last%20Update&style=for-the-badge)

 - 💻 I am will be programmer
-- 🌱 I’m currently learning Web and Mobile app Programing
+- 🌱 I’m currently learning Web Dev and Mobile Dev 📱 with Flutter
+- 📫 How to reach me: [kanggara.me](https://kanggara.me)
+- 📊 See My Stats on [CodersRank](https://profile.codersrank.io/user/kanggara)
+- 🕵️‍♂️ You can almost find me anywhere on internet by `KAnggara75` as a username.

 <h1 align="center"> Connect with me
 <p align="center">